joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/protocols/README.md

 }
 ```

-Put the name of any inherited classes first, then any protocols that it is conforming to.
+Code style note: Define the inheriting class(es) first, then define any protocols that it is conforming to.

 A class can inherit from only one class, but it can conform to any number of protocols.